karlkedrovsky/drupal-ansible/README.md

     ansible-playbook -i inventory.bolivar --connection=local playbook.yml

-Obviously using a different inventory file and potentially not specifying the "--connection" optiono if you're not creating the containers on your local machine that is named "bolivar".
+Obviously using a different inventory file and potentially not specifying the "--connection" option if you're not creating the containers on your local machine that is named "bolivar".

 To install a fresh copy of Drupal: